Mirror symmetry for extended affine Weyl groups: Applications

 \subsubsection{The dispersionless extended $\RR$-type Toda hierarchy: Hamiltonian and Lax--Sato form}

 In the case of the Dubrovin--Zhang Frobenius manifolds of type~$\RR$, \cref{thm:mirror} can be used effectively to solve the problem of finding the fundamental solutions of \eqref{eq:defconn} and obtain the presentation of the principal hierarchy in normal coordinates \eqref{eq:normcoord}.
-An immediate adaptation of \cite[Proposition~6.3]{Dubrovin:1994hc} gives the following \begin{prop} With conventions as in \cref{Thm:5.1}, let $\widetilde h_{i,\a}(\tau,z)$, $\widetilde h^{\rm ext}_j(\tau,z)$, $\widetilde h^{\rm res}_k(\tau,z)$ be the flat coordinates for the deformed connection \eqref{eq:defconn} on $\cM_\RR^{\rm DZ} \times \bbC^\star$ normalised such that $\widetilde h_{i,\a}=\tau_{i,\a}+\cO(z)$, $\widetilde h^{\rm ext}_{j}=\tau^{\rm ext}_j+\cO(z)$, $\widetilde h^{\rm res}_{k}=\tau^{\rm res}_k+\cO(z)$.
+An immediate adaptation of \cite[Proposition~6.3]{Dubrovin:1994hc} gives the following \begin{prop} With conventions as in \cref{Thm:5.1}, let $\widetilde h_{i,\a}$, $\widetilde h^{\rm ext}_j$, $\widetilde h^{\rm res}_k$ be the flat coordinates for the deformed connection \eqref{eq:defconn} on $\cM_\RR^{\rm DZ} \times \bbC^\star$ normalised such that $\widetilde h_{i,\a}=\tau_{i,\a}+\cO(z)$, $\widetilde h^{\rm ext}_{j}=\tau^{\rm ext}_j+\cO(z)$, $\widetilde h^{\rm res}_{k}=\tau^{\rm res}_k+\cO(z)$.
 Then, \bea \widetilde h_{i,\a}(\tau,z) &=& -\frac{n_i+1}{\a} \underset{\infty_i}{\Res}~\kappa_i^\alpha {}_1F_1\big(1,1+\frac{\a}{n_i+1}; z \lambda(\mu)\big) \frac{\rd\mu}{\mu}, \\ \widetilde h^{\rm ext}_{j}(\tau,z) &=& \mathrm{p.v.} \int_{\infty_0}^{\infty_j} \re^{z \lambda} \frac{\rd \mu}{\mu}, \\ \widetilde h^{\rm res}_{k}(\tau,z) &=& \underset{\infty_i}{\Res} \frac{\re^{z \lambda} -1}{z} \frac{\rd \mu}{\mu}, \eea where $ {}_1F_1(a,b;x)=\sum_{n=0}^\infty \frac{(a)_n x^n}{(b)_n n!}$ is Kummer's confluent hypergeometric function, and $(a)_n \coloneqq \Gamma(a+n)/\Gamma(a)$. \end{prop}

 We call the bihamiltonian integrable hierarchy defined by \eqref{eq:normcoord} and \eqref{eq:RToda1}--\eqref{eq:RToda3} the \emph{dispersionless extended $\RR$-type Toda hierarchy}.
 For $\RR=A_n$, this coincides with the dispersionless limit of the bi-graded Toda hierarchy of \cite{MR2246697}.
-The adjective ``extended'' refers to the Hamiltonian flows generated by $H^{\rm ext}_{j}[\mathfrak{u}]$, which are higher order versions of the space translation: when $\RR$ is simply-laced these encode the non-stationary Gromov--Witten invariants of the type-$\RR$ $\bbP^1$ orbifold given by insertions of descendents of the identity. \\
+The adjective ``extended'' refers to the Hamiltonian flows generated by $H^{\rm ext}_{j}[\mathfrak{u}]$, which are higher order versions of the space translation: when $\RR$ is simply-laced these encode the non-stationary Gromov--Witten invariants of the type-$\RR$ $\bbP^1$ orbifold given by insertions of descendents of the identity.
+We refer to the Hamiltonian flows generated by $H_{i,\a}[\mathfrak{u}]$ and $H^{\rm res}_{k}[\mathfrak{u}]$ as the {\it stationary flows} of the hierarchy.\\